AlanLuu/lox-go/doc/stdin.md

 - `stdin.rot47()`, which prints the ROT47 encoding of the contents from standard input
 - `stdin.sum()`, which reads values from standard input separated by a newline character and prints the sum of the numerical values read, ignoring any non-numerical values
 - `stdin.sumwin()`, which is like `stdin.sum` except that the separator is CRLF instead of LF
+- `stdin.upper()`, which prints the uppercase version of the contents from standard input